ESR-NZ/Training/Advanced_Genomics_Workshop/Week_07/README.md

 ### Polishing an assembly generated from nanopore reads using medaka

 `medaka` is a powerful tool developed by ONT (Oxford Nanopore Technologies) for polishing nanopore-based assemblies.
+You can find more information about the `medaka` genome polishing tool from its GitHub repository [https://github.com/nanoporetech/medaka](https://github.com/nanoporetech/medaka)

 #### Data preparation